conan-io/docs/reference/profiles.rst

     [env]

-Use ``$PROFILE_DIR`` in your profile and it will be replaced with the absolute path to the profile file (this path will contain only forward slahes).
+Use ``$PROFILE_DIR`` in your profile and it will be replaced with the absolute path to the directory where the profile file is (this path will contain only forward slahes).
 It is useful to declare relative folders:

 .. code-block:: text